marcduiker/marcduiker-dev/src/posts/2024/2024-12-27-changing-my-website-again.md

 It seems that every couple of years, I change my website, not just the design, but nearly the complete tech stack 😬.
 In 2016, I moved to Jekyll, in 2021, I chose [Nuxt](https://nuxt.com/), and now, at the end of 2024, I've moved it all to [Eleventy](https://www.11ty.dev/).

+> TLDR: When looking at a new static site generator, look at the starter kits/themes/templates, and check if they are actively maintained.
+It doesn't really matter which generator you choose, but a good starter kit with proper docs and community support can save you a lot of headache.
+Also check what content migration steps are required (for example permalinks & images).

 ## If it isn't broken, don't try to fix it

-I was pretty happy with my Nuxt setup, I understand just enough Vue to be able to update the layouts to my needs, and I wrote all my content in Markdown, as I love to do.
+I was pretty happy with my Nuxt setup that I used for the last 3.5 years.
+I understand just enough Vue to be able to update the layouts to my needs, and I wrote all my content in Markdown, as I love to do.
 Blogging life was good.

-The front-end world moves quickly though, and I added a Dependabot configuration to create PRs with npm package updates to stay up to date.
+The front-end world moves quickly though, and I added a Dependabot configuration to create PRs to handle all the npm package updates.
 Most of the time this worked well, until there were some breaking changes... and I couldn't easily figure out how to fix it 😭.
+I also didn't want to roll back since some packages contained vulnerabilities.

 I do think updating dependencies in general is a good thing, keeping everything secure and preventing software rot.
 But this breaking change was something I couldn't fix, and I got __so frustrated__ by the whole thing.
 To be fair, this isn't an issue with Nuxt.
 I chose a theme that was not so popular, received very little updates, and therefore got out of sync with Nuxt itself.
 I was too eager updating something I didn't fully understand the impact of.
 I think all static site generator themes/templates suffer from this.
 And while updating dependencies is important, __if it isn't broken, don't try to 'fix' it__.